Middle Ages: Religious groups

+Women

 Women in the Middle Ages were officially required to be subordinate to some male, whether their father, husband, or other kinsman.
-Women's work generally consisted of household or other domestically inclined tasks such as child-care.
-Peasant women could supplement the household income by spinning or brewing at home, and they were also expected to help with field-work at harvest-time.
-Townswomen could engage in trade but often only by right of their husband, and unlike their male competitors, they were not always allowed to train apprentices.
-Noblewomen could inherit land in the absence of a male heir but their potential to give birth to children was regarded as their principal virtue.
-The only role open to women in the Church was that of nuns, as they were unable to become priests.
+Widows were often allowed much control over their lives, but they were still restricted legally.
+Women's work generally consisted of household or other domestically inclined tasks.
+Peasant women were usually responsible for caring for the household, child care, gardening, and animal husbandry near the house.
+They could supplement their household income by spinning or brewing at home.
+At harvest time, they were also expected to help with fieldwork.
+Townswomen, like peasant women, were responsible for the household and could also engage in trade.
+The trades that were open to women varied by country and period.
+Noblewomen were responsible for running a household and could occasionally be expected to handle estates in the absence of male relatives, but they were usually restricted from participation in military or government affairs.
+The only role open to women in the Church was that of nuns, as they could not become priests.